degronne/phase-out-village/README.md

 As future production is secret and emission is tied to production, the following estimates are used for future values:

 - Future production is based on the average of the last five years with a projected depletion of 10% per year
-- Average emission intensity is set to the average of the last five years
+- Average emission is set to the average of the last five years
-  - For selected oil fields, the total emission is set to be constant as the emissions mainly based on constant factors
 - For future electricity consumption, the future consumption uses the last known value scaled by production volume
-- The user can select whether to use the USD 80 as a future oil price, adjust the oil price by a yearly percentage between -5% and +5% (official scenarios seem to be a bit above +2%) or set a price for each year
-- Revenue is estimated as a percentage of the market price of the production volume, based on past trends.
-  78% of the revenue is calculated as the tax revenue.
-We set an estimated dividend percentage for each oil field based on historical values

 ## Features